Entanglement structure of current-driven diffusive fermion systems: Random circuit model

 \subsection{Entropy production following a quench}

 The discussion so far concerned average properties of each phase in the long-time limit.
-It is also interesting to consider the explicit time-dynamics of this model, where the effects of the ballistic operator spreading in the quantum chaotic region should be more manifest.
-Here we make a qualitative arrgument that, starting from an initial state that differs extensively in entropy from the NEAS, the ballistic operator spreading directly appears in the entropy production rate in the reservoirs following a quench into the chaotic phase.
+It is also interesting to consider the explicit time dynamics of this model, where the effects of the ballistic operator spreading in the quantum chaotic region should be more manifest.
+Here we make a qualitative argument that, starting from an initial state that differs extensively in entropy from the NEAS, the ballistic operator spreading directly appears in the entropy production rate in the reservoirs following a quench into the chaotic phase.

-For a quench in to phase I or II, all operators spread diffusively, implying that the system's net entropy change, which is only due to the reservoirs, will grow following the quench as $\sim\sqrt{t}$ until it saturates on a time scale of order $L^2$.
-In contrast, in phase III any deviations from the NEAS can produce operators that spread ballistically to the boundary, so initially the increase in entropy can grow linearly in $t$.
+For a quench into phase I or II, all operators spread diffusively, implying that the system's net entropy change, which is only due to the reservoirs, will grow following the quench as $\sqrt{t}$ until it saturates on a timescale of order $L^2$.
+In contrast, in phase III, any deviations from the NEAS can produce operators that spread ballistically to the boundary, so initially the increase in entropy can grow linearly in $t$.
 This fast entropy production will saturate on a timescale of order $L/v_B$ as the system is brought to a local equilibrium.
-But if the magnetization profile in this initial local equilibrium is extensively away from the steady state then at later times diffusive spin transport is required for further entropy increase, leading to a crossover in time to diffusive relaxation of the local equilibrium state, which then finally approaches a NEAS by a time scale of order $L^2$.
+But if the magnetization profile in this initial local equilibrium is extensively away from the steady state, then at later times, diffusive spin transport is required for further entropy increase, leading to a crossover in time to diffusive relaxation of the local equilibrium state, which then finally approaches a NEAS by a timescale of order $L^2$.